 - 30mL leur lock syringe for balloon

 1. Rectal exam – make certain there is access for meds – no new tumors blocking passage, and no accumulated stool in the rectal vault.
-If needed, use enema or disimpact.
+If needed, use an enema or disimpact the rectal vault.

-2. Insert the assembled catheter at least 6 inches into the rectum, inflate the balloon to 20mLs (requires a Luer syringe!), and gently tug the balloon back against the internal sphincter to seal rectum.
+2. Insert the assembled catheter at least 6 inches into the rectum, inflate the balloon to 20mLs (requires a Luer syringe!), and gently tug the balloon back against the internal sphincter to seal the rectal outlet.

 3. Thread the port/stop-cock end of the catheter up between the legs, along the perineum, up through to the waist (not along the side of the thigh as this makes occlusion of the catheter more likely).
 Pants or undergarments can be pulled up over this, and the port/stop-cock can be accessed at the waistline.

-– mix the DMA with 90-95mLs of filtered apple, or until the volume adds up to no more than 100mLs.
+– mix the DDMAPh with 90-95mLs of apple juice or water, or until the volume adds up to no more than 100mLs.

-5. Time to sleep and time to death has not varied much from oral administration; 3-10 to deep sleep, and 2-4 hrs to death.
-Families may benefit with support through the normal signs and symptoms of dying including agonal breathing, changes in color, etc…
+5. Time to sleep and time to death has not varied much from oral administration; 3-10 minutes to deep sleep, and 2-4 hrs to death.
+Families will benefit with support through the normal signs and symptoms of dying including agonal breathing, changes in color, etc…